tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Fey Species.md

 # Languages

-When you create your character, you may choose two languages in addition to those granted by other sources.
+When you create your character, you may choose two [[languages]] in addition to those granted by other sources.
 One of these will usually be Common, also known as Westros, a widespread trade tongue in the western part of Taelgar.
 The other will usually be Sylvan.

-Languages available to player characters in Taelgar are described [[Character Creation Guide#Languages|here]].